Propagation of regularity for Monge-Amp\`ere exhaustions and Kobayashi metrics: One-parameter families of Monge-Amp ere exhaustions

 Observe that the limits for $k \to \infty $ of the restricted vector fields $\wh Y^{(10)k}_{i}|_{\p \bB^n}$ coincide with the vector fields $Y^{(10)\infty}_i|_{\p \bB^n} = \lim_{k\to \infty} \Phi^{-1}_{t_k*}|_{\p \bB^n} (Y^{(10) k}_i|_{\p \D})$, which are well-defined and bounded because of previous discussion on the limit behavior of the $ \Phi^{-1}_{t_k*}|_y$, $y \in \p \bB^n$.
 This remark guarantees the existence of uniform upper bounds for the components of the restricted vector fields $\wh Y^{(10)k}_{i}|_{\p \bB^n}$.
 The holomorphic dependence on $\z \in \D$ of the components of the vector fields $\wh Y^{(10)k}_{i}$ implies the existence of uniform bounds for such components at {\it all} points of the disk $\Phi^{-1}_{t_k}(\D^{(c_o)})$, proving the desired claim.

-Since the above arguments imply that the derived upper bounds depend continuously on the parameter $c_o$ of the radial disk $\D^{(c_o)}$ and from compactness of $\TOB$, we immediately obtain the existence of a uniform bounded for all components in $J$-holomorphic coordinates of all linear maps $\wt \Phi^{-1}_{t_k*}|_{\cH_y}$, $y \in \TOB$, and this concludes the proof. \end{pf} \begin{rem} Proposition \ref{theorem43} and the above lemma imply that if there is an abstract $\cC^{k,\a}$ fundamental pair $(J_t, X_t)$ with $X_t|_0 = \gv_t$, $k \geq 2$, $\a \in (0,1)$, then there is also a one-parameter family of Monge-Amp\`ere exhaustions $\t_t$ of class $\cC^{k,\a}$, whose centers are at the points of the curve $x_t = tv$, $t \in [0,1]$.
-Due to this, the proof of Theorem \ref{main} reduces to determine the exact set of vectors $0 \neq v \in \bB^n$ for which there exists an associated fundamental pair $(J_t, X_t)$ with $X_t|_0 = t v$. \end{rem}
+Since the above arguments imply that the derived upper bounds depend continuously on the parameter $c_o$ of the radial disk $\D^{(c_o)}$, the compactness of $\TOB$ yields the existence of a uniform bound for all components in $J$-holomorphic coordinates of all linear maps $\wt \Phi^{-1}_{t_k*}|_{\cH_y}$, $y \in \TOB$.
+This concludes the proof. \end{pf} \begin{rem} {\rm Proposition \ref{theorem43} and Lemma \ref{lemma3.8} imply that if there is an abstract $\cC^{k,\a}$ fundamental pair $(J_t, X_t)$ with $X_t|_0 = \gv_t$, $k \geq 2$, $\a \in (0,1)$, then there is also a one-parameter family of Monge-Amp\`ere exhaustions $\t_t$ of class $\cC^{k,\a}$, whose centers are at the points of the curve $x_t = tv$, $t \in [0,1]$.
+Due to this, the proof of Theorem \ref{main} reduces to determine the exact set of vectors $0 \neq v \in \bB^n$ for which there exists an associated fundamental pair $(J_t, X_t)$ with $X_t|_0 = t v$.} \end{rem}